We think this TV show stands out for:

 What parents need to know

-Parents need to know that this stunning historical look at America’s national parks from award-winning filmmaker Ken Burns is an excellent pick for families.
+Parents need to know that The National Parks: America's Best Idea is a stunning historical look at America’s national parks from award-winning filmmaker Ken Burns.
+It's an excellent pick for families.
 More than just a collection of awe-inspiring sights, the series is also a gripping history lesson that touches on the economic, political, sociological, and geological forces at play during the formative years of America’s past.
 While its content is mostly appropriate for any age, it will be best appreciated by tweens and teens who already have some knowledge of American history.

 What's the story?